kojibai/IKANN/README.md

-# 🌐 IKANN — Sovereign Alt-Root DNS for the Kai Web
+# 🌐 IKANN — Alt-Root DNS for the Sovereign Web
 ### Reference Implementation of the IKANN Root Resolver
 **Authoritative DNS for the `.kai` Top-Level Domain**